Economy of Kochi: Ship building

-Shipyard commenced ship repair operations in the year 1982 and has undertaken repairs of all types of ships including upgradation of ships of oil exploration industry as well as periodical lay up repairs and life extension of ships of Navy, UTL, Coast Guard, Fisheries and Port Trust besides merchant ships of SCI & ONGC.
+Shipyard commenced ship repair operations in the year 1982 and has undertaken repairs of all types of ships including upgradation of ships of oil exploration industry as well as periodical lay up repairs and life extension of ships of Navy, UTL, Coast Guard, Fisheries and Port Trust besides merchant ships of SCI & Oil and Natural Gas Corporation.
 The yard has, over the years, developed adequate capabilities to handle complex and sophisticated repair jobs.
 Recently Cochin Shipyard won a major repair orders from ONGC.
 The order for major repairs of three rigs viz Mobile Offshore Drilling Unit (MODU) Sagar Vijay, Mobile Offshore Drilling Unit (MODU) Sagar Bhushan and Jack Up Rig (JUR) Sagar Kiran was secured by CSL against very stiff international competition.

 Oil refining

 Kochi is home to the largest public sector refinery in India, BPCL Kochi Refinery.
 Formerly known as Cochin Refineries Ltd., the first unit came on stream in September 1966 with a capacity of 50,000 barrels per day.
 In 2006, Kochi Refinery was acquired by the Bharat Petroleum Corporation Limited, India's second-largest state-owned downstream oil producer.
 The refinery is situated at Ambalamugal, around 12 km (7.5 mi) east of the city centre.
 Today, the refinery has a crude oil refining capacity of 15.5 Million Metric Tonnes per Annum (MMTPA).
 For niche Petrochemical products, a Propylene Derivative Petrochemical Project was commissioned by the Hon’ble Prime Minister of India on 14 February 2021 and the commercial production of niche petrochemicals commenced from 14 April 2021.